close

 Problems with your program?

-Academic Representatives are student and apprentice volunteers who represent the views of their peers to staff in the University.
-Supported by training and resources from the SU, Academic Reps work to make sure that UEA is an even better place to learn and that everyone at UEA gets the best out of their studies.
+Academic Convenors are student and apprentice volunteers who represent the views of their peers to staff in the University.
+Supported by training and resources from the SU, Convenors work to make sure that UEA is an even better place to learn and that everyone at UEA gets the best out of their studies.

-If you have problems with your program, your course representative will be able to lobby the university on your behalf!
+If you have problems with your program, your Convenor will be able to lobby the university on your behalf!

 No one should accept being treated with anything other than respect.
-If you have experienced or witnessed any form of bullying, hate or harassment in SU spaces or groups we would encourage you to report it and seek support.
+If you have experienced or witnessed any form of bullying, hate or harassment in SU spaces, societies and student group, we would encourage you to report it and seek support.
 We take all complaints very seriously.

-You can find our full complaints procedure below:
+You can find information about our full complaints procedure, how to make a complaint and what happens next below:

 Report and Support